mattsse/chromiumoxide/README.md

 chromiumoxide provides a high-level and async API to control Chrome or Chromium over the [DevTools Protocol](https://chromedevtools.github.io/devtools-protocol/).
 It comes with support for all types of the [Chrome DevTools Protocol](https://chromedevtools.github.io/devtools-protocol/) and can launch a [headless](https://developers.google.com/web/updates/2017/04/headless-chrome) or full (non-headless) Chrome or Chromium instance or connect to an already running instance.

-⚠️ The API is still unstable, subject to change, untested and incomplete.
-However all message types, as defined in the protocol definition files ([browser_protocol.pdl](chromiumoxide_cdp/browser_protocol.pdl) and [js_protocol.pdl](chromiumoxide_cdp/js_protocol.pdl)) are supported.
-PRs, feature requests and issues are welcome.

 ## Usage

 ```rust